 1. Consider the four sentences in italics that begin chapter one.
 What did you think when you read them for the first time?
 What do you think now?

-2. In particular, address “The question of self-pity.”
+2. In particular, address “The question of self-pity.” [p.
+3].
 Does Didion pity herself?
 In what ways does she indulge that impulse, and in what ways does she deny it?

-3. Read the Judges’ Citation for the National Book Award, above.
+3. Read the Judges’ Citation for the National Book Award, below.
 Why do you suppose they deemed the book a masterpiece of investigative journalism?

 4. Discuss the notion of “magical thinking.”
 Have you ever experienced anything like this, after a loss or some other life-changing occurrence?
 How did it help, or hinder, your healing?

 5. Do you think Didion’s “year of magical thinking” ended after one year, or did it likely continue?

 6. Consider the tone Didion uses throughout the book, one of relatively cool detachment.
 Clearly she is in mourning, and yet her anguish is quite muted.
 How did this detached tone affect your reading experience?

 7. How does Didion use humor?
 To express her grief, to deflect it, or for another purpose entirely?

 8. Over the course of the book, Didion excerpts a variety of poems.
 Which resonated for you most deeply, and why?